wska/Katakoda-scenarios/add-login-to-python-flask-app-using-keycloak/step8.md

 >*http://[[HOST_SUBDOMAIN]]-5000-[[KATACODA_HOST]].environments.katacoda.com/*\*

-This is due to the nature of our remote Katacoda environment host.
+This is due to the nature of our remote Katacoda environment host (this is its actual hostname, followed by a catch expression of "all endpoints", represented by the asterisk *).
 If any application which does not follow the above URl tries to connect to this client, it will be blocked.
 This is for security reasons, so not just anyone may try to authenticate towards the client.

 <!--
 Finally, there is one last thing we are going to need to extract from here, which is the *client secret*.
 After making the changes above, you can go ahead and save your changes by clicking the `Save` button at the bottom of the page.
 When you now toggle from a *public* to a *confidential* client, a *credentials* tab will show up at the top.
 If you head on over there, you will notice a field called *Secret*: